semuconsulting/pygnssutils/README.md

 ### CLI Usage - NTRIP Mode:

-`gnssserver` can also be configured to act as a single-mountpoint NTRIP Server (`ntripmode=1`), broadcasting RTCM3 RTK correction data to any authenticated NTRIP client on the standard 2101 port:
+`gnssserver` can also be configured to act as a single-mountpoint NTRIP Server/Caster (`ntripmode=1`), broadcasting RTCM3 RTK correction data to any authenticated NTRIP client on the standard 2101 port:

 ```shell
 > gnssserver inport="/dev/tty.usbmodem14101" hostip=192.168.0.20 outport=2101 ntripmode=1 protfilter=4